temporalio/documentation/docs/dev-guide/golang/project-setup.md

 :::info Safely store your certificate and private key

-Store your certificate and private key you generated for your Namespace as files or environment variables in your project.
+Store certificates and private keys generated for your Namespace as files or environment variables in your project.
-You will need access to your certificate and key to run your Workers and start Workflows.
+You need access to your certificate and key to run your Workers and start Workflows.

-For certificate requirements and details, check out [How to manage certificates in Temporal Cloud](/cloud/certificates#).
+For more information on certificate requirements, see [How to manage certificates in Temporal Cloud](/cloud/certificates#).

 :::